What is a Florida Stay & Cruise like?

 A Florida cruise is whatever you want it to be, so embrace the freedom and let your Mojo lead the way.
 Whether you choose thrilling Orlando, ultra-cool Miami or laidback Fort Lauderdale, you can combine it with a cruise to the Caribbean, West Indies or Bahamas for the ultimate luxury vacation.

 Who you choose to cruise with will have a great influence on the kind of Florida cruise you can expect to have.
-All-American favourite Disney Cruise Line offers a fun-packed experience for all of the family, or if you want something a little more grown-up, MSC Cruises offer the pinnacle of sophistication.
+All-American favourite Disney Cruise Line offers a fun-packed experience for all of the family, or if you want something a little more grown-up, Royal Caribbean and P&O cruise lines may be the choice for you.

 Cruises from Florida